ionic-team/vscode-ionic/roadmap.md

 ## Features
 - (feat) @ionic/native should move to @awesome-cordova-plugins
-- (feat) For errors in a build, need a better way to go to code, fix error and rebuild
-- (feat) On a build that fails indicate red
+- (feat) Minify option in build.gradle - true or false with release build check
 - (feat) If you sync but the build didnt work then show suitable error
 - (feat) From packages have the option to update to any particular version found with `npm view package versions`
 - (feat) For web based projects have "Run on Web" under an Ionic Project
 - (feat) On Web projects that are Angular based hook up dist or configured folder
-- (feat) Support @angular project upgrades (ie multiple package update)
 - (feat) Recommend: Capacitor 2 to 3 migration
 - (feat) Recommend applying exact version numbers in package.json rather than ~ or ^
 - (feat) Allow add of plugins: list all official capacitor, ionic enterprise, supported plugins